polycube-network/polycube/Documentation/developers/codegen.rst

 The easiest way to generate a stub is to use the ``polycubenets/polycube-codegen`` docker image.
 This contains ``pyang``, ``swagger-codegen`` and a script to invoke them.

-In order to run the image, it is needed to mount a volume into ``/polycube-base-datamodels`` where the base datamodels are located on the host (by default ``/usr/local/include/polycube/datamodel-common/``), it is also needed to mount a volume to share the input yang model and the output folder.
+In order to run the image, you need to mount a volume into ``/polycube-base-datamodels`` where the base datamodels are located on the host (by default ``/usr/local/include/polycube/datamodel-common/``).
+Furthermore, you need also to mount a volume to share the input yang model and the output folder.

 ::